Skip to contents

 theme_set(theme_bw())

 Set up a data frame defining the parameter ranges to sample from.
-Any model parameters or initial pool sizes can be used, in this example we will explore the effects of maximum specific decomposition constants for POM, DOM, and MOM have on the model behvaior.
-Users should use more informed parameter ranges from the literature, here we sample a range of broad range defined as ± 50% of the parameter value.
+Any model parameters or initial pool sizes can be used; in this example we explore the effects that maximum specific decomposition constants for POM, DOM, and MOM have on model behavior.
+For simplicity, here we sample a broad range (50% of the parameter value), but a real analysis would use more informed parameter ranges from the literature,

 prange <- data.frame(pars = pars,